airtonix/django-block-manager/README.md

            into template output, so if you need it to be html, then it's up to you to ensure it's safe.

-        ii.
+        i.
 SectionName : By default this will be rendered inside a H2 tag, provide a template to override this.

-        iii.
+        i.
 YourBlockName : This is how you call a block, which contains many bits of content.
 Requesting specific parts of a block is my next step to implement.

    d.
 In your template :